The N64 helped define many of the key Nintendo characters still around today.

 Our best N64 game is The Legend of Zelda: Ocarina of Time.
 This title scores highly on storyline, replayability, and uniqueness, ticking all the right boxes for us.
 You’ll struggle to find a compilation of the best Nintendo games that doesn’t feature a minimum of one Zelda title.

 But in case action-adventures aren’t your thing, we’ve got other recommendations for you that are equally worthy of your time.
 Platformers Super Mario 64 and Banjo Kazooie featured in every source we used, as did shoot-’em-ups Goldeneye and Perfect Dark.
 So if you’re looking for a broad spread of N64 games, these are your top picks.

 That wraps up our list of the best N64 games.
 But we’ve got a bunch of other recommendations for you that will up your game.
 Check out this list of related and useful items that are perfect for your game room:

 - 6ft Replacement Extension Cable for N64 Controller: Nothing’s more uncomfortable than cramping up against the TV when your controller requires a cable.
 Extend your reach using this 6-foot replacement cable.

-- N64 Game Cartridge Dust Cover 6 Pack: Video game cartridges were replaced by CDs for numerous reasons, not least their propensity to pick up dirt.
-Keep them clean with this multi-pack of dust covers.
+- Collector Craft Black Game Organizer: Video game cartridges were replaced by CDs for numerous reasons, not least their propensity to pick up dirt.
+Keep your games clean with this organizer, compatible with N64 cartridges.

 - 2-Pack Classic N64 Controllers: What good is a multiplayer game without multiple controllers?
 If you’re picking up party games, then you’ll also want to make sure you’re well-equipped to battle it out with friends.